A Sparse and Adaptive Prior for Time-Dependent Model Parameters: Learning and Inference

 We marginalize $\vect{\lambda}$ and $\vect{\alpha}$ and obtain a maximum \emph{a posteriori} estimate for $\vect{\beta}$, which includes a coefficient for each base feature $i$ at each timestep $t$.
 Specifically, we seek to maximize:

 Exact inference in this model is intractable.
 We use mean-field variational inference to derive a lower bound on the above log-likelihood function.
 We then apply a standard optimization technique to jointly optimize the variational parameters and the coefficients $\vect{\beta}$.

-We introduce fully factored variational distributions for each $\lambda_i$ and $\alpha_i$.
-For $\lambda_i$, we use a Gamma distribution with parameters $a_i, b_i$ as our variational distribution:
+See supplementary materials for details.